crushtoday/crushtoday/README.md

 - 👋 Hi, I’m @crushtoday
 - 👀 I’m interested in JavaScript & React
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning TypeScript

 <!---
 crushtoday/crushtoday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.